-During 2022, as rising interest rates fueled losses across nearly all bond varieties, munis lost less than US Treasuries, agency mortgages, and investment-grade corporate credit that year.
+During 2022, as rising interest rates fueled losses across nearly all bond varieties, munis lost less than US Treasuries, agency mortgages, and investment-grade corporate credit.
 Still, muni correlations with stocks continued to increase.
-By the end of 2023, the rolling three-year correlation of munis with the US stock market was roughly in line with that of taxable US core bonds and stocks.
-Munis' correlation with stocks was also substantially higher than the correlation between Treasuries and US equities.
+The rolling three-year correlation of munis with the US stock market are roughly in line with those of taxable US core bonds.
+Munis' correlation with stocks is also substantially higher than the correlation between Treasuries and US equities.
 High-yield municipal bonds had the closest links with stocks of any muni category, but the correlation was in line with those of investment-grade corporate bonds and lower than those of high-yield corporate credits.

 Since 2000, most muni-bond indexes have exhibited a correlation with equities that was higher than that of US Treasuries and other government-backed fare but lower than investment-grade corporate credits.
 But in periods of equity market volatility driven by a weakening economy, municipal bonds have decoupled from Treasuries and other US government bonds, likely on concerns that higher unemployment and weak business conditions would hurt tax receipts.
-For example, the correlation between muni yields and US Treasury yields broke heavily in 2020's turbulent first half of the year.
+For example, the spread between muni yields and US Treasury yields widened significantly in early 2020.